1. Overview

 7. Conclusion

-In this tutorial, we gained an understanding of why it is necessary to remove Docker containers.
+In this article, we discussed why it’s necessary to remove Docker containers.
 First, we learned to remove a container from a Linux machine.
-Further, we bulk removed the Docker containers using the docker rm and docker prune command.
+Then we bulk removed the Docker containers using the docker rm and docker prune command.

 Finally, we looked at how to remove Docker containers forcefully, which are in the running state.